ELO Matchmaking & Win Rates: Why Skill Matching Wins [2026]

 When the matchmaker takes an extra few seconds, that’s the composite scorer hunting for an opener with both skill proximity and topic overlap.
 Easier said than done in a small queue.
 But that little wait is the difference between a duel that teaches and one that frustrates.

 Key takeaway: ELO proximity is necessary but not sufficient.
-The category cosine layer is what compresses the band from 30-70 to 45-55.
+The category cosine layer is what keeps the balanced band from widening into a topic-driven mismatch.

 How K-Factor Calibration Bends the Curve

 The K-factor controls how aggressively the system updates a rating after each duel.
 In LearnClash, your first 10 duels use K=40 for fast calibration.
 Then K drops to 20 for stable play.
-The win-rate variance halves with the K-factor drop, and the band tightens visibly.
+The win-rate variance falls with the K-factor drop, and the band tightens.

 The math is basic.
 Doubling the K-factor doubles the per-duel rating swing.

 Every new player begins at 1300 regardless of true skill.
 A grandmaster needs to climb.
 A beginner needs to fall.
-K=40 makes both happen quickly.
+K=40 makes both happen quickly, and the early swings peel off the shared starting-rating bias.

 Did you know?
 FIDE uses K=40/20 with the same philosophy: fast calibration, slow stability.
 Riot Games landed near the same numbers.
 Microsoft’s TrueSkill used a Bayesian uncertainty term that does the same job through a different mechanism.

 Then the system locks K at 20 and the rating barely moves per duel.
-A 1300-rated player gaining about 5 points for a slight-favorite win and 15 points for an upset is small enough that volatility stops driving the band.
+The per-duel swing is small enough that volatility stops driving the band.
 Skill drives it from that point on.

 So when veteran LearnClash players say “every duel feels close now,” that’s not nostalgia.
 The K-factor literally compresses the variance, and the matchmaker reads the rating with more confidence.
-Combined with the composite scorer’s topic-overlap weight, the band tightens to where most duels finish within five questions of each other.
+Combined with the composite scorer’s topic-overlap weight, the band tightens to where most duels finish close.

-• Arousal: a close duel produces moderate cortisol elevation and stronger neural encoding
+- Arousal: a close duel raises arousal and strengthens neural encoding

-• Recall difficulty: questions you barely got right sat at the edge of retrieval, the Bjork zone
+- Recall difficulty: questions you barely get right sit at the edge of retrieval, the Bjork zone

 The first driver is arousal.
-A close duel produces moderate cortisol elevation and stronger neural encoding, per the Yerkes-Dodson principle covered earlier.
-Each correctly answered question in that state encodes more durably than the same question answered in a low-stress practice round.
-Salehi et al. (2019) demonstrated the same effect in lab studies.
+A close duel produces moderate arousal and stronger neural encoding, per the Yerkes-Dodson principle covered earlier.
+A correctly answered question in that state encodes more durably than the same question answered in a low-stress practice round.
+Salehi et al. (2019) demonstrated the arousal-encoding effect in lab studies.

 The second driver is recall difficulty.
-The questions you barely got right in a 45-55 duel sat at the edge of your recall ability, the zone Bjork called desirable difficulty.
+The questions you barely get right in a balanced duel sit at the edge of your recall ability, the zone Bjork called desirable difficulty.
 Retrieval that succeeds with effort lays down stronger memory than retrieval that succeeds easily.

 “Conditions that slow the rate of acquisition often produce the most durable long-term retention.”
 Robert Bjork, summarized in Making Things Hard on Yourself (2011)

 The third driver is the thing nobody talks about.
 Blowout wins are encoding-poor.
 When a player is dominating, they often answer correctly without engaging recall.
 The right answer arrives by pattern recognition, by category familiarity, by the question being too easy.
-The brain barely encodes those moments.
+The brain barely encodes those moments, and a later SRS check is more likely to catch the gap.

 This is why we built the composite matchmaker the way we did.
 It is not enough to want close duels for engagement.
-We want close duels because they make the 3-stage Mems retention curve hit harder.
-Easy wins from mismatched duels feed the SRS pipeline with bad encoding.
-Hard-but-fair wins feed it with memories that survive the 7-day check.
-Systems built for one-session cramming, like Quizlet’s free Learn mode capped at 5 rounds per set, never schedule that check at all.
+We want close duels because they feed the 3-stage SRS retention curve with memories that survive the 7-day check, instead of easy wins that fade.
+Systems built for one-session cramming or classroom energy, like Quizlet’s free Learn mode capped at 5 rounds per set or Kahoot’s host-controlled live format, never schedule that check at all.

 Key takeaway: ELO matching is not just an engagement system.
-In LearnClash it is a memory-quality system.
-Wins in the 45-55 band produce roughly 12 points more durable retention than wins outside it.
+In LearnClash it is a memory-quality system, because a hard-but-fair win is earned at the recall boundary where memory consolidates.

 How LearnClash Differs from MOBAs and TrueSkill